iqhive/runtime.link/Readme.md

 * GNU

-Common command line programs and shared libraries that are readily available on many systems can be discovered in the packages under 'cmd' and 'lib'.
+Common command line programs and shared libraries that are readily available on many systems can be discovered under the 'std' and 'oss' subdirectories under each link layer.

-This project is open for contributions that help update or define clear, compilable runtime.link structures for these standards and interfaces.
-We will consider pull requests and/or ideas for additional interfaces and/or standards that have well-known and widely available implementations under an Open Source license.
+This project is open for contributions that help update or define clear, compatible runtime.link structures for these standards and interfaces.
+We will consider pull requests and/or ideas for additional interfaces and/or standards that have well-known and widely available implementations under an Open Source Initiative approved license.

+## Proprietary Software Interfaces

-If you would like to include runtime.link structure for a proprietary API (so that it is available to all runtime.link users), please contact us for a quote.
-We can help create the Go representation for you.
-The only strict requirement is that the interface itself (but not necessarily the implementation) must be included in the project under the same license as runtime.link.
+If you would like to include a runtime.link structure for proprietary software (so that it can be made available to all runtime.link users), we can help create this representation for you, please contact us for a quote.
+Our only requirement is that the resulting runtime.link structure must be released under the same license as runtime.link (BSD0).

 ## Our Design Values

 1. Full readable words for exported identifiers rather than abbreviations ie. "PutString" over "puts".
-2. Acronyms as package names and/or as a suffix, rather than mixed in ie. "TheExampleAPI" over "TheAPIExample".
+2. Acronyms as package names and/or as a suffix, rather than mixed use ie. "TheExampleAPI" over "TheAPIExample".
-3. Explicit types that define relationships rather than implicit use of primitives.
+3. Explicit types that define data relationships rather than implicit use of primitives.
+"Customer CustomerID" over "Customer string".

-## Roadmap

-1. Docs/Code generation for the runtime.link project will be provided by the `runtime.link/sdk` tooling